FioValdiviezo/-geospatial-public-policy-analysis-with-geopandas/README.md

 This repository stores all the scripts and databases needed to build data visualizations about Teen Fertility Rates in Peru.
 The final products are also stored.

-Map: The purpose of this code is to generate a map that captures early fertility rates at the provincial level using the ENDES databases.
+Map: The purpose of this code is to generate a map that captures early fertility rates at the provincial level using the Peruvian Census databases available for 2007 and 2017.

-Map_nacimiento: The purpose of this code is to generate a map that reflects the percentage of young mothers using the database provided by the Ministry of Health at the provincial level.
+Map_nacimiento: The purpose of this code is to generate a map that reflects the percentage of young mothers using the database provided by the Ministry of Health at the province level (2012-2020).

 Main Databases:
 * ENDES (2007 - 2017)